 - Check 24/7 weather forecasts and real time conditions

-Friends who don’t like a full suit, wear tops and bottoms from companies like Vaikobi and NRS.
+Friends who don’t like a full suit, wear tops and bottoms from companies like Giant Fish, Vaikobi and NRS.

 Add a helmet for paddling in shallow water such as reef environments, rocky areas and/or surf.
 You can leave it on your board while offshore, then put-on when landing in surf or rock gardening.
-I’m a big fan of NRS and Gath helmets.
+I’m a big fan of the Gath SFC Convertable helmet.

 Gloves are essential for not only keeping warm and protecting your hands from the paddle shaft, but also for protecting your hands from barnacles and sharp rocks on shore.
-I use the NRS Maverick gloves most of the year and Glacier Glove pre-curve fleece lined gloves for extreme cold.
+I use the NRS Maverick gloves most of the year and Glacier Glove Perfect Curve fleece lined gloves for extreme cold.

 Like gloves, booties protect my feet, help me in walking over barnacles and sharp rocks, provide traction on slipper surfaces and keep me warm.
-NRS Freestyle wet shoes are fleece lined and not as thick walled as many surf booties.
-They’re just as warm but not difficult to get on and off.
-And they’re affordable and have lasted several seasons.
+NRS Wet Shoes are fleece lined and not as thick walled as many surf booties but just as warm and easier on and off.
+And they’re affordable and have lasted several seasons or our rentals.

 Coastal rocks often have barnacles or have sharp edges.
 A loose board even if on your leash can bang up against a rock and get severely dinged (damaged).